michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

 Lastly, we need to hide the census block groups that fall outside of the New York City borough boundaries.
 If you look closely at the census block group layer, you will see that there are some block groups that fall inside the Hudson River and that shouldn't be included in our map.

 There are a couple of ways of doing this: one option would be to clip the block group layer using the borough layer, in order to get rid of the census block groups that fall outside the boroughs.
 However, this option would permanently modify the block group layer and, if at any point the borough boundaries don't align perfectly with the block groups (which is entirely possible), the geometry of those block groups would be changed too.
 The best option then is to hide the block groups that fall inside the water and conveniently enough there is a field in the block group attribute table that has a specific value for these features.
-* First, open the attribute table of the census block group layer.
+* First, open the attribute table of the 311_BlkGroup layer.
 You will notice that there is a field called 'ALAND' and another called 'AWATER'.
 'ALAND' one has a unique identifier for each of the block groups that has some land area; 'AWATER' has an identifier for those block groups that have some water.
 There problem is that some block groups have both water and land.
 So we will only show those block groups where the 'ALAND' field does not equal 0, meaning that they have some land.
 * To do this we will create a 'Feature subset'.
 Open the layer properties and go to the `General` tab.
-At the bottom of this tab you will see the 'Feature subset' panel.
+At the bottom of this tab you will see the 'Provider Feature filter' panel.
 Go to the bottom of this panel and click on the `Query Builder` button.
 This query builder will work in a similar way as the 'Selection by attributes' query builder.
 * In the 'Fields' panel you will see the 'ALAND' field.
 Double-click on this to make it appear in the bottom panel ('Provider specific filter expression').
 * Now add '!= 0' to the expression. ('!=' means 'does not equal').
 * Your expression should look something like this: